IZair

 IZair (İzmir Hava Yolları) was an airline headquartered on the grounds of Adnan Menderes Airport in İzmir, Turkey.

 History

 The airline was established in 2005 as İzmir Hava Yolları by a group of businessmen from İzmir.
 It started operations on 14 June 2006.

 Starting in 2012, all IZair flights were marketed under the Air Berlin Turkey brand, a cooperation between Air Berlin and Pegasus Airlines.
 The cooperation was discontinued in 2013, with the brand itself being abandoned.

 On 29 February 2012 the last remaining Airbus A319-100 was returned to the lessor.

-In November 2018, it has been announced that IZair will be dissolved and merged into Pegasus Airlines by the end of 2018.
+In November 2018, it was announced that IZair would be dissolved and merged into Pegasus Airlines by the end of 2018.

-Destinations

-IZair flew both domestic and international destinations, with all international destinations being to Europe.

 Fleet

 The IZair fleet consisted of the following aircraft, all of which were operated for Pegasus Airlines (as of February 2020):